Self-select ISAs explained

 How do self-select ISAs work?

 Self-select ISAs, like their cash ISA counterparts, are free of income tax and capital gains tax.
-The maximum you can hold in a self-select ISA or any stocks and shares ISA this tax year (2022/23) is £20,000.
+Other key things you should be aware of are...

-Note that your annual ISA allowance is £20,000 but you can split this across different types of ISA - so you could have £12,000 in a cash ISA, for example, and £8,000 in a self-select equity ISA.
+You can split your annual allowance across different types of ISA - so you could have £12,000 in a cash ISA, for example, and £8,000 in self-select equity ISAs

 What can I invest in with a self-select ISA?